-Processing payroll yourself not only requires a close eye on fluctuating tax rates, but you’ll need to process completed employee paperwork (such as a form W-4) for every new hire.
-Such manual data entry is time consuming and prone to errors, which can incur harsh penalties from the IRS.
+Processing payroll yourself not only requires a close eye on fluctuating tax rates, but you’ll need to process completed employee paperwork (such as a form W-4) for every new hire, and keep employee records available as well.
+Let’s not forget to mention direct deposit arrangements.
+However, manual data entry is time-consuming and prone to errors, which can incur harsh penalties from the IRS.

-The out-of-pocket expense for processing payroll in-house is minimal but consider how much your time is worth and the number of hours worked each pay period to process the checks.
+The out-of-pocket expense for processing payroll in-house is minimal compared to how much your time is worth.
 Coupled with the likelihood of making a payroll mistake and steep fines, this might not be the true economical option you seek.

 If you don’t feel like going it alone, you might consider hiring someone to process payroll.
 Whether that means hiring an in-house HR administrator or outsourcing the task to an accountant, either way it’s not going to be cheap.